felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to learning.

 This was my *Aha!* moment.
 My problem was learning anxiety all along.
-It was making me afraid of learning, which made me afraid of failing, which made me afraid of trying, which kept me stuck.
+It was making me afraid of learning, that is, I was afraid of failing, which made me afraid of trying, which kept me stuck.
 That's what kept wasting my time.
 That's what kept me in the